Prime Target (TV series)

-Prime Target is a thriller television miniseries created by Steve Thompson and starring Leo Woodall as a mathematician.
-It premiered on Apple TV+ on 22 January 2025, consisting of 8 episodes.
+Prime Target is a thriller television series created by Steve Thompson and starring Leo Woodall as a mathematician.
+It premiered on Apple TV+ on 22 January 2025.

 Synopsis

-Edward Brooks is a Phd student at the University of Cambridge.
-The subject of his dissertaion is an analysis of patterns in the sequence of prime numbers.
+Edward Brooks is a doctoral student at the University of Cambridge.
+The subject of his dissertation is an analysis of patterns in the sequence of prime numbers.
 His academic supervisor, Robert Mallinder, is being monitored by NSA agents, including Taylah Sanders, who keep watch on anyone who might make advances in this field given its importance to cryptography.
 When Mallinder realises the subject of Brooks' work, he warns him off the project and destroys his student's research.
 Shortly afterwards Mallinder appears to kill himself.
-Around about the same time, Sanders' colleagues are executed and she flees to find Brooks.
+Around about the same time, Sanders' colleague is assassinated and she flees to find Brooks.
 They travel to Baghdad to continue his research in a newly discovered historical site that may contain information from early Islamic mathematicians.
 Sanders finds that her supervisor has approved Brooks' assassination.
 Eventually Brooks is detained by the NSA and is able to develop a prime finder that will aid codebreaking.

 Brooks realizes that Professor James Alderman has been the one ruthlessly pursuing the prime finder and will keep ordering killings in order to find it.
-Brooks kills him and goes on the run while Sanders faces the police.
+Brooks kills him and goes on the run while Sanders is apprehended by the police.